CPSC71-Syllabus-Populator/Swarthmore-Syllabus-Populator/README.md

 # Syllabus Google Calendar Populator

 This repository contains the source code for the Syllabus Google Calendar Populator web-application.
 This application allows the user to upload a course syllabus in a PDF format to create Google Calendar events.
-The application course meeting times, office hours times, help sessions, due dates, and exams, and the user would be able to choose which events they want to see.
-If

 ## Requirements/dependencies